Jaak van Wijck: Museums

 Some important works of Jaak van Wijck are exhibited in museums in Belgium and The Netherlands including the "het Archief en Museum voor Vlaamse Cultuur (AMCV)" in Antwerp (Belgium), the "Breda's Museum" in Breda (the Netherlands) and in Museum Kempenland, Eindhoven (The Netherlands).

 Most of his work is privately owned by individuals living in Belgium, The Netherlands, Germany and the United States.
-Some of his works were sold in auction by Christie's and Campo&Campo in Antwerp.

 His family has established, with collaboration of some experts, a catalogue of approx. 235 paintings of Jaak van Wijck as well as a description of his life, history and personality.
 Based on this catalogue, an Internet site has been composed containing a limited selection of his works of art.
 The family is actively in search of more works from Jaak van Wijck.